-In Montana, you can care for up to two unrelated children or all of the children from one family without being registered or licensed.
-If you want to care for three or more children, you must be registered or licensed.
-There are three categories of regulated child care in Montana: family child care, group child care and child care centers.
+In Montana, you can care for up to two unrelated children or all of the children from one family without being licensed.
+If you want to care for three or more children, you must be licensed.
+There are three categories of licensed child care in Montana: family child care, group child care and child care centers.

 - Family Child Care